tools200ms/ecommquery/README.md

 Python e-commerce integration framework.
 This project has been developed to handle automation tasks for eCommerce.

-Key element of this framework are endpoints that belong to one of the classes:
+The concept of this framework is based on endpoints that can be of:
-- Data source
-- AI assistant
+- **Data source**
+- or **AI assistant** type

+Endpoints bind together in a certain way let on defaining various tasks desired by merchant.

 EcomQuery operates on:
 - product data (name, description) and metadata (weight, codes)
 - and product related data (categories, brands) and its metadata (category index)

-`Data source` is an end that allows on product and product related data access.
+**Data source** is an end that allows on product and product related data access.
 One of the data sources is PrestaShop API.
-`AI assistant` is an AI component ussed to extract or complement data brought from data source.
+**AI assistant** is an AI component used to extract or complement data brought from data source.
 One of implemented AI assistants is OpenAI's ChatGPT.

 User of eCommQuery framework defines tasks.
-Task comunicates with eCommerce and AI (if configured so) via endpoints.
-The task can perform a certain job such as adding a new products, or improving meta description quality (wich AI).
+Task communicates with eCommerce platform and AI (if configured so) via endpoints.
+The task can perform a certain job such as adding a new products, or improving meta description quality (with AI).

 All texts (Product names, product descriptions) are language aware.
 Meaning that text is complemented by the information about its language.